 Sudan

-The conflict in Sudan has worsened an already precarious humanitarian situation, driving widespread internal displacement and food insecurity.
+Devastating conflict in Sudan has worsened an already precarious humanitarian situation, displacing millions of people, and pushing more than half of the population into dire humanitarian need and food insecurity.

 A man in front of the Lion Temple at the abandoned archaeological site of Musawarat Al-Sufra in northern Sudan.
 Photo: JordiStock, iStock